Immigrants in Vermont Should File Soon to Avoid Potential Changes

 Under United States immigration laws, an alien is deemed a public charge if they have accepted certain means-tested public benefits, such as Welfare.
 If they have been a public charge or are likely to become one in the future, aliens who apply for green cards can be denied.

 That principle has been embodied in our immigration laws for decades.
 Typically, one could show that they would not likely be a public charge by obtaining an “Affidavit of Support” from the sponsoring relative in family-based immigration cases.
 As long as that relative had an income of at least 125% of the federal poverty level for his or her household size, the public charge test was satisfied.

-The Trump proposal would expand the list of means-tested public benefits that would disqualify an alien from obtaining a green card to include health benefits obtained through Medicaid and the Affordable Care Act (Obamacare).
-In addition, the Trump proposal would add scrutiny of other factors thought to be predictors of becoming a public charge, such as:
+The new regulations would expand the list of means-tested public benefits that would disqualify an alien from obtaining a green card to include health benefits obtained through Medicaid and the Affordable Care Act (Obamacare).
+In addition, regulations add scrutiny of other factors thought to be predictors of becoming a public charge, such as:

 - Chronic health conditions and disabilities

 - Credit history (or lack thereof)

 Many U.S. citizens could not pass this Public Charge test if they were required to do so.
 The new regulations render the Affidavit of Support just one piece of evidence that an immigration officer could consider in looking at the “totality of the circumstances” surrounding the likelihood of a given immigrant becoming a public charge.
 Other factors in that testing include the items listed above.